-The Group leases its offices under non-cancelable operating lease agreements.
+The Group leases its offices and an offline store under non-cancelable operating lease agreements.
 The Group recognizes rental expense under such arrangements on a straight-line basis over the lease term.

-As of December 31, 2017, future minimum commitments under non-cancelable agreements were as follows:
+As of December 31, 2018, future minimum commitments under non-cancelable agreements were as follows: